Sexual Assault

 With your consent, VA health care providers can provide treatment or referrals for mental and physical health difficulties related to the experience of sexual assault.
 They may also be able to recommend additional national or local health care and emotional support resources to aid in your recovery.

-If you experienced sexual assault or sexual harassment during your military service, also known as Military Sexual Trauma (MST), a MST Coordinator at your nearest VA can help you access the services VA offers.
+If you have experienced sexual assault or sexual harassment during your military service, this is known as Military Sexual Trauma (MST).
+You can ask for an MST Coordinator at your nearest VA facility, and they can help you access the services you need.
 MST-related services available through VA include:

 For more information about VA's MST-related services, visit the MST page of the VA Women Veterans' Health Care website.
 Note that you may be able to receive free MST-related care even if you are not eligible for other VA care.